 Sprint reviews are held at the end of each sprint to ensure that the work has been completed according to plan and that any problems or changes identified during the sprint can be adjusted before beginning work on the next sprint.

-This methodology tends to result in shorter release cycles than traditional approaches because it is more tightly focused on delivering working software rather than planning and scheduling activities over time.
+This methodology tends to result in shorter release cycles than traditional approaches because it focuses on delivering working software rather than planning and scheduling activities over time.

 Scrum teams have three roles: product owner, scrum master, and development team.
 The product owner develops an agreed-upon product backlog (a list of user stories), which describes what needs to be done for the feature set being delivered by this project iteration.